MEDIA AND NEWS

 A Congressional Proclamation by Congressman Frank Pallone Jr., celbrating the historic significant of the Elberon (Moses Taylor) Memorial Church.

-Please join us on August 2nd to welcome to the annual Jazz on Park Avenue.
-Performed by The John Groner include Tim Broege on Keyboards ,Bob Marriner on bass Guitar ,and John Gronert on drums.
-Pre-Register and the Sevice Pre- Registration tab.
+The annual Jazz on Park Avenue was a great success with Performances by The John Groner include Tim Broege on Keyboards ,Bob Marriner on bass Guitar ,and John Gronert on drums.

 Historic Trolley Ride to learn to origins of Long Branch, NJ's famous Elberon Memorial Church.